andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 ## Layer 2 over layer 3

-As the datacenter networking (and campus to a certain degree) has evolved from the traditional core, distribution and access topology to the much more scalable spine-leaf topology, the need for layer 2 did not disappear.
+As the datacenter networking (and campus to a certain degree) has evolved from the traditional core, distribution and access topology to the much more scalable layer 3 spine-leaf topology, the need for layer 2 did not disappear.
 MAC mobility/vMotion of virtual machines, application requirements like cluster services, iot devices etc are examples that rely on layer 2 reachability.
 The move away from large broadcast domains in the networks to IP fabric solved a lot of challenges in terms of scalability, performance and resilience.
 In its own it was a case closed for any loops, broadcast storms scenarios and poor utilization.
 Though many services in your network still relies on layer 2 though, so how to solve that in a pure layer 3 IP fabric like spine-leaf?

 Existing services as VPLS and Ethernet L2VPN existed, but had its limitations.